-If surgery such as trigger release takes place to treat stenosing tensynovitis, limited early motion is encouraged at first.
+If surgery such as trigger release takes place to treat stenosing tenosynovitis, early motion is encouraged.

 “I usually have individuals avoid more aggressive activities until their postoperative appointment at around two weeks from the time of surgery,” Sanford said.
 “Mild residual soreness and scarring takes some time to fully resolve.”